Skip to content

 ENV_ENABLE_ELECTION After enabling the election mechanism, Prometheus collection (or other components) will work in master or candidate node mode

-ENV_GLOBAL_ELECTION_TAGS Add extra tag dimensions in election components, used for tagging during Prometheus collection (effective when election is enabled)
+ENV_GLOBAL_ELECTION_TAGS Add additional tag dimensions in election components, used for tagging during Prometheus collection (effective when election is enabled)

 ENV_INPUT_DDTRACE_COMPATIBLE_OTEL Enable compatibility between otel Trace and DDTrace Trace

 ENV_INPUT_DISK_USE_NSENTER Use nsenter method to collect disk usage information, collect cluster dynamic storage block information.
-Must be set if using dynamic storage blocks for storage.
+Must be set if using dynamic storage block storage.

 ENV_INPUT_HOSTOBJECT_USE_NSENTER Use nsenter method to collect disk usage information, collect cluster dynamic storage block information.
-Must be set if using dynamic storage blocks for storage.
+Must be set if using dynamic storage block storage.

-ENV_INPUT_CONTAINER_ENABLE_POD_METRIC Enable Pod Metrics collection (CPU and memory usage)
+ENV_INPUT_CONTAINER_ENABLE_POD_METRIC Enable Pod metric collection (CPU and memory usage)

 Note

-After importing the monitoring template, you need to manually set the alert strategies and alert notification targets.
+After importing the monitoring template, you need to manually set the alert policies and alert notification targets.

 "Manage" - "Workspace Settings" - "Import"